zerok/zerokspot.com/content/weblog/2024/communicating-online-and-building-relationships.md

 I'm just glad that it's no longer billed as remote call like in [one of my all-time favorite Bash.org entries](https://web.archive.org/web/20230607114941/http://www.bash.org/?142934):

 > docsigma2000: jesus christ man
 > docsigma2000: my son is sooooooo dead
 > c8info: Why?
-> docsigma2000: hes been looking at internet web sites in fucking EUROPE
+> docsigma2000: hes been looking at internet web sites in fucking EUROPE.
 > docsigma2000: HE IS SURFING LONG DISTANCE
 > docsigma2000: our fucking phone bill is gonna be nuts
 > c8info: Ooh, this is bad.
 Surfing long distance adds an extra $69.99 to your bill per hour.
 > docsigma2000: ...!!!!!!
 FUCK FUCK FUCK
 > docsigma2000: is there some plan we can sign up for???
 > docsigma2000: cuz theres some cool stuff in europe, but i dun wanna pauy that much
 > c8info: Sorry, no. There is no plan. you'll have to live with it.
 > docsigma2000: o well, i ccan live without europe intenet sites.
 > docsigma2000: but till i figure out how to block it hes sooooo dead
 > c8info: By the way, I'm from Europe, your chatting long distance.
 > ** docsigma2000 has quit (Connection reset by peer)